• Home

 • Bed Wetting

-• Picky eating (avoiding certain textures) or needing to drink after biting or use of excessive condiments to assist with swallow.
+• Picky eating (avoiding certain textures) or needing to drink after biting or using excessive condiments to assist with swallowing.

 • Torticollis

 *This list is an example of impairments that therapy can improve signs.
-There are other co-morbidities that will affect these.
+Other co-morbidities will affect these.
 A full evaluation is necessary to find out if Myo is right for you. *

 Benefits of Myofunctional Therapy